codefellows-portland-javascript-401d4/express-single-resource/README.md

 -To return a list of all available files, simply go to url /cats

--To return a specifc url, we you must use an ID as part of the URL (e.g. /cats/1, /cats/2, etc.)
+-To return a specifc resource, we you must use an ID as part of the URL (e.g. /cats/1, /cats/2, etc.)

+    -Note: if you wish to view the application/json, you must designate this in your headers otherwise resources will be returned in text/html

--To PUT data in, you must send a JSON file (emphasis on this) with requested id number (e.g. cats/1)
+-To PUT data in, you must send a JSON file (emphasis on this) and set the Headers to 'package/json' with requested id number (e.g. cats/1)

 -To POST, you must send a JSON file, and direct the url to /cats otherwise it will not work and return an error